hashicorp/terraform-website/content/source/docs/enterprise/private/faq.html.md

 ### Step 2: Copy state locally

-Now we'll want to get the latest copy of the state locally so we can push it to Private Terraform - you can do this by commenting out the `backend` section of your config:
+Now we'll want to get the latest copy of the state locally so we can push it to Private Terraform Enterprise - you can do this by commenting out the `backend` section of your config:

 ```tf
 # Temporarily commented out to copy state locally